SwipeCellKit/SwipeCellKit/README.md

 # Get the latest on develop
 pod 'SwipeCellKit', :git => 'https://github.com/SwipeCellKit/SwipeCellKit.git', :branch => 'develop'

+# If you have NOT upgraded to Swift 5.0, use the last Swift 4.2 compatible release
+pod 'SwipeCellKit', '2.5.2'

 # If you have NOT upgraded to Swift 4.2, use the last non-swift 4.2 compatible release
 pod 'SwipeCellKit', '2.4.3'